eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/val/_index.md

 ### Vehicle Services

-A vehicle service offers a vehicle app to interact with the vehicle systems on a RPC-like basis.
+A vehicle service offers a _Vehicle App_ to interact with the vehicle systems on a RPC-like basis.
 It can provide service interfaces to control actuators or to trigger (complex) actions, or provide interfaces to get data.
 It communicates with the Hardware Abstraction to execute the underlying services, but may also interact with the data broker.